-The final summary restates the intent of the project, affirms your readiness to answer further questions, and thanks the potential funder for its consideration.
-Note: Attachments should be included only at the direction of the potential funder and should be specific to its application guidelines.
+The final summary restates the intent of the project, offers to answer further questions, and thanks the potential funder for its consideration.
+Note: Only include attachments if the funder asks for them, and be sure to follow any guidelines for attachments.

 Sample Letters of Inquiry

 Samples of actual letters of inquiry are usually hard to find because the donor and applicant may be very protective of these documents.
 Also, they usually are very specific to the project, organization, and funder.

 However, our Sample Documents section is a searchable collection of proposals, cover letters, letters of inquiry, and proposal budgets that were actually funded.
 Each proposal includes a critique by the decision-maker who awarded the grant.

 These sample documents come from our book, Grantseeker's Guide to Winning Proposals, which you can buy at our Marketplace or use at our libraries and Funding Information Network locations.

 You also might check if anyone in your professional networks would be willing to share sample letters of inquiry, proposals, and similar documents.

 Learn how to craft a complete and competitive proposal in 15 lessons, including Tailoring the Base Proposal: Letter of Inquiry. $225.

 Have a question about this topic?
 Ask us!